 Why Does It Matter?

 User expectations have changed as more and more tasks are accomplished exclusively on mobile devices.
 Seeing a desktop-width website load as a tiny, unreadable page is a real turn off for the millions of mobile users, and you don’t want them to tune out.

 A Quick Definition

 Responsive and adaptive web design are two methods for building websites that allow a single design and code base to be used across any number of desktop and mobile devices.
 Both methods use style sheets and grid systems to adjust fonts, image size and layout to fit the device’s size.
-The overall idea is build once, see it everywhere.
+The overall idea is "build once, see it everywhere".

 The key difference between the two methods is that adaptive design uses a set of 3-5 fixed sized layouts.
 This allows for consistency of layout regardless of where the website is being viewed, as the site will detect what kind of device is being used, and will present the best designed layout to match.
-Responsive design relies more on a constantly changing layout that adjusts content based more on percentages, which allows for covering of all size bases without detecting the device, with less control over exactly what the user sees at each size.
+Responsive design relies more on a constantly changing layout that adjusts content based more on percentages, which allows to cover all size bases without detecting the device, with less control over exactly what the user sees at each size.

 In practice, both methods are often employed together.
 Adaptive layouts provide a consistency of design at different key device sizes and responsive layout scaling allows for ideal support of all devices between those key sizes.

 What are the advantages?